French may get first working mum as First Lady

 She presents herself as a "disinterested, simple" person.
 Some say she is distant to the point of appearing cold.

-Trierweiler says it is up to her to bring in money needed to rear a family and the job gives her a sense of fulfilment too.
+Trierweiler says it is up to her to bring in money needed to rear a family and the job gives her a sense of fulfillment too.

 "I want to work and I have to work," she told Reuters.